Animal Health Work Group

 NASA satellites are helping track tiger habitat, offering hope and new insights for conservation as these predators face the consequences of rapid habitat loss.
 Credit: NASA Earth Observatory

-This Work Group aims to educate, foster collaboration, and emphasize the bidirectional impacts of animals and the environment to advance scientific knowledge, lead interdisciplinary research initiatives, and inform health and policy decision-making through the lens of the One Health framework.
+This Work Group aims to educate, foster collaboration, and emphasize the bidirectional impacts of animals and the environment to advance scientific knowledge, lead interdisciplinary research initiatives, and inform health security and policy decision-making through the lens of the One Health framework.

 Primary objectives